luyunghsiang/yhluweb/source/research.rst

 National Science Foundation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- 2021, PI, 2107230,OAC Core: Advancing Low-Power Computer Vision at the Edge

 - 2021, PI, 2104709 CDSE: Collaborative: Cyber Infrastructure to
   Enable Computer Vision Applications at the Edge Using Automated